"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 - See the detailed Instructions for Use for information about how to apply and dispose of the DURAGESIC® patch.

-- Do not wear more than 1 patch at the same time unless your healthcare provider tells you to.
+- Do not apply more than 1 patch at the same time unless your healthcare provider tells you to.

 - Call your healthcare provider if the dose you are using does not control your pain.